Pawnee County, Nebraska

 Have four of these plants in new asparagus planting

-Pawnee County Nebraska plant identification about 3 years ago
+Pawnee County NE plant identification over 3 years ago

 My small lilac bush, about 1/3rd of the plant, is showing signs of distress in the form of discolored leaves (Gray like in color) but the stems seem to be flexible, not yet dead when bent.
 They are all on the same side of the plant and located together at the base where the plant goes into the ground and root system.
 Once I noticed the leaf discoloration I inspected the plant and found that a white web (very fine and very thick almost like a cotton tee-shirt) had connected to every stem of the area of the plant with the discolored leaves.
 In the center of the web, there was a hole about the size of a quarter; this was also weaved very tight and thick, leading to the ground.
 I could not tell if the hole made entry into the ground as there was too much of the web as well as plant vegetation covering the base of the plant.
 I took a small stick and totally removed the entire web being careful not to damage the stems or leaves at that level of the plant body.
 I made certain to clear away all contact point the web had with every stem.

 Several (3 or 4) days later I went back to inspect the area for any attempt of rebuilding the web I had removed.
 The web had not been rebuilt, however at the top of the plant strung between 2 healthy stems was the beginning of a new web, and this time I got a close look at the spider making the web I had just found.
 The difference was this time the web was at the top of the plant and not at its base.
 The spider was large as big as a nickel or a little bigger, and looked as if it could have gotten through the hole in the center of the first web.
 It was brown in color, with a large backside, that is all I can say as to the description of the spider, as I smashed it beyond recognition.